-Sliding barn doors deliver maximum impact in pairs.
+Sliding double interior barn doors deliver maximum impact.

 Since our renovation nine years ago, Gary (our contractor and friend) and I have a running conversation about adding on to our house.
-And while a new project is fairly remote, I continue to collect ideas – especially for doors – because the 1920s salvage French doors we found together back in 2003 added so much character to our previously vanilla house.
+And while a new project is fairly remote, I continue to collect ideas – especially for doors – because the 1920s salvage doors we found together back in 2003 added so much character to our previously vanilla house.
 (I showed the one we used downstairs for the powder room when I made a privacy curtain for it.)
-Every time I see a pair of interior sliding barn doors I start to envision a new master bedroom.
-And while I appreciate singles, double doors frame the open space in such a great way.
+Every time I see a pair of double interior barn doors I start to envision a new master bedroom.
+And while I appreciate singles, double doors frame the open space in such a great way and slide out of the way,

 One new twist on the barn door idea is coating them in contrast paint, like this soft blue [above], and using them as a stationary element.
 The presence of hardware indicates they can move but adding pictures and placing a bookcase right up against them – what decorators call layering – adds another dimension because they are doors treated like walls.

 We so often see barn-style doors that this pair of more formal French-style provincial beaded panels in chippy gray paint, is a reminder that slider style is only limited to what you can find or create.
-In a previous post, Allison showed a pair of supernal decorative barn doors in Sharon Osborne’s house which are even more elaborate than these.
+In a previous post, Allison showed a pair of superb Decorative Interior Barn Boors in Sharon Osborne’s house which are even more elaborate than these.
 Usually, graceful Louis-style doors would be inset and swing which makes these look fresher to me.

 Sliders gobble up wall space.
 So in an old house like this one, it isn’t surprising to see corner openings.
 The steps down into the room and wide-board flooring are clues to an old house solution where additions often had different levels.
 Black-painted doors are a modernizing element that helps update what might otherwise be a period look.